 For cars bought in 2030, a hybrid electric vehicle powered by a blend of e-fuels and petrol – according to the fuel industry forecasts – would reduce its lifecycle emissions by just 5% compared to powering the same vehicle with petrol.
 If the hybrid vehicle runs on pure renewable e-fuel – a hypothetical scenario, unlikely to be achieved – it could emits 82% less.
 Even then, the cleanest battery electric vehicle would still be 27% cleaner than the pure e-fuel hybrid, mainly due to the low efficiency of the e-fuel production process.

 This tool will be updated as new data is available.
-For more information about the way we selected and compiled data, please read our briefing and FAQ at the bottom of this page.
+For more information about the way we selected and compiled data, please read the attached briefing and FAQ.